 Most of all, The Horror of Dracula belongs to Terence Fisher who subsequently became Hammers most prominent director and developed a considerable critical cult within genre fandom.
 Fisher has no time for Bram Stokers Romantic imagery (or even subtlety) and heads straight for shock effect with all guns blazing.
 There is a shock scene where Valerie Gaunt tries to sink her teeth into Jonathans neck as he comforts her, only to be interrupted as Christopher Lee bursts in through a door in this moment, Terence Fisher shock-cuts to a closeup of Lees face, eyes wide-open, blazing blood red and two trails of blood dripping from his fangs, and then has him leap across a table to throw both of them aside.
 The climax offers a stunning battle between the forces of light and darkness and is an indelible image in horror film Van Helsing pursues Dracula into the library and leaps across a table to rip the curtains open, exposing an area of sunlight, then jumps on a table and grabs two candelabra to form a cross, which he uses to drive Dracula into the beam of sunlight, causing him to crumble into dust that is then blown away by a mysterious gust of wind as the end credits roll.
 It is a set-piece that even outstrips the climax in the book.

 Hammers other Dracula films are: The Brides of Dracula (1960), Dracula Prince of Darkness (1966), Dracula Has Risen from the Grave (1968), Taste the Blood of Dracula (1970), Scars of Dracula (1971), Dracula A.D.
 1972 (1972), The Satanic Rites of Dracula/Count Dracula and His Vampire Bride (1973) and The Legend of the 7 Golden Vampires/The Seven Brothers Meet Dracula (1974).
 Christopher Lee appears in all except Brides of Dracula and Legend of the 7 Golden Vampires.
 Peter Cushing plays Van Helsing again in Brides of Dracula, Dracula A.D.
 1972, Satanic Rites of Dracula and Legend of the 7 Golden Vampires.
 Countess Dracula (1970) is a Hammer film but not a Dracula film and in fact tells the legend of Countess Elizabeth Bathory.
 The Horror of Dracula was later uncreditedly remade, often copying scenes direct, with the Pakistani Dracula in Pakistan (1967).
-Lee also played Dracula in a further remake of the Bram Stoker novel Count Dracula (1970), a tatty production from eploitation director Jess Franco, and in the French comedy Dracula, Father and Son (1976) where he plays a Dracula who gets mistaken for Christopher Lee and then cast in a British horror film playing Dracula.
+Lee also played Dracula in a further remake of the Bram Stoker novel Count Dracula (1970), a tatty production from eploitation director Jess Franco; in the documentary In Search of Dracula (1975) in which he not only narrates but plays both Dracula and Vlad the Impaler in recreation scenes; and in the French comedy Dracula, Father and Son (1976) where he plays a Dracula who gets mistaken for Christopher Lee and then cast in a British horror film playing Dracula.

-Other adaptations of Dracula are: the silent classic Nosferatu (1922); the classic Bela Lugosi version Dracula (1931); the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Count Dracula (1970) a continental production that also featured Christopher Lee; Dracula (1974), a tv movie starring Jack Palance; Count Dracula (1977), a BBC tv mini-series featuring Louis Jourdan; Dracula (1979), a lush remake starring Frank Langella; Nosferatu the Vampyre (1979) with Klaus Kinski; Francis Ford Coppolas Bram Stokers Dracula (1992), featuring Gary Oldman; the Italian-German modernised adaptation Dracula (2002) starring Patrick Bergin; Guy Maddins silent ballet adaptation Dracula: Pages from a Virgins Diary (2002); Dracula (2006), the BBC tv adaptation starring Marc Warren; the low-budget modernised Dracula (2009); Dario Argentos Dracula (2012) with Thomas Kretschmann as Dracula; and the tv series Dracula (2013-4) with Jonathan Rhys Meyers.
+Other adaptations of Dracula are: the silent classic Nosferatu (1922); the classic Bela Lugosi version Dracula (1931); the Spanish language version Dracula (1931) shot on the same sets as the Lugosi version starring Carlos Villarias; Count Dracula (1970) a continental production that also featured Christopher Lee; Dracula (1974), a tv movie starring Jack Palance; Count Dracula (1977), a BBC tv mini-series featuring Louis Jourdan; Dracula (1979), a lush remake starring Frank Langella; Nosferatu the Vampyre (1979) with Klaus Kinski; Francis Ford Coppolas Bram Stokers Dracula (1992), featuring Gary Oldman; the Italian-German modernised adaptation Dracula (2002) starring Patrick Bergin; Guy Maddins silent ballet adaptation Dracula: Pages from a Virgins Diary (2002); Dracula (2006), the BBC tv adaptation starring Marc Warren; the low-budget modernised Dracula (2009); Dario Argentos Dracula (2012) with Thomas Kretschmann as Dracula; the low-budget Canadian Terror of Dracula (2012) with director Anthony D.P.
+Mann as Dracula; and the tv series Dracula (2013-4) with Jonathan Rhys Meyers.

 Terence Fishers other genre films are: the sf films The Four-Sided Triangle (1953) and Spaceways (1953), The Curse of Frankenstein (1957), The Revenge of Frankenstein (1958), The Hound of the Baskervilles (1959), The Man Who Could Cheat Death (1959), The Mummy (1959), The Stranglers of Bombay (1959), The Brides of Dracula (1960), The Two Faces of Dr Jekyll (1960), The Curse of the Werewolf (1961), The Phantom of the Opera (1962), The Gorgon (1964), Dracula Prince of Darkness (1966), Frankenstein Created Woman (1967), The Devil Rides Out/The Devils Bride (1968), Frankenstein Must Be Destroyed (1969) and Frankenstein and the Monster from Hell (1973), all for Hammer.
 Outside of Hammer, Fisher has made the Old Dark House comedy The Horror of It All (1964) and the alien invasion films The Earth Dies Screaming (1964), Island of Terror (1966) and Night of the Big Heat (1967).